kingkvk/workshop/Day2.4-HTML-LMS.md

 ***

-## 4. Step 3 – Header and Navigation Styling
+## 4.Header and Navigation Styling

 Goal: Make a top bar with logo and nav links.